sguha-work/life-db-js/README.md

  * **3> find**

-insert method can be used for inserting single or multiple data in the database
+ilnsert method can be used for inserting single or multiple data in the database

 | Parameter | Type | Description |
 |:-------|:----------:| :------|